 Pick Your Faction

 Deciding upon your chosen brand between AMD and Intel will make your hardware choices a lot simpler.
 AMD works better with other AMD parts and vice versa.
 This will also have a big effect on the motherboard you choose, so pick wisely.

 Not all parts work well together or even at all.
 Make sure you do your due diligence on your parts by heading over to a site like a part picker.
 This will allow you to test different configurations and builds without buying the parts.

 Thermal Paste - The Unsung Hero

 One of the best tips you will get is to buy high-end liquid metal or thermal paste.
-The thermal paste that comes with most CPUs is garbage, and by upgrading to better products, you can easily bring your temperatures down for a very low cost, which is much harder later on.
+The thermal paste that comes with most CPUs is garbage, and by applying higher quality thermal paste, you can easily bring your temperatures down for a very low cost, which is much harder later on.

 Don't Wear Socks

 This might sound strange but static electricity is your enemy.
 A single discharge can render your expensive parts absolutely useless during installation.
 One way to avoid this is to get rid of your socks if you have carpeting.